Lynsi Snyder

-Early life and education
+Early life

-Snyder was born in San Dimas, California, to Lynda Lou (née Wilson) and Harry Guy Snyder, and spent her early childhood years at her parents' home in Glendora, California.
+Snyder was born in San Dimas, California, to Lynda Lou (née Wilson) and Guy Snyder, and spent her early childhood years at her parents' home in Glendora, California.
 She is of Dutch descent on her father's side.
-She has two older half-sisters (Traci and Teri) through her mother.
-Traci is married to former In-N-Out president and COO Mark Taylor.
+She has two older half-sisters.

-By the late 1980s, Snyder and her parents had moved to the small town of Shingletown, California, where they lived on a ranch.
+By the late 1980s, Snyder and her parents moved to Shingletown, California.
 While Snyder's uncle Rich Snyder successfully ran and expanded In-N-Out's business operations, Snyder's father struggled personally.
 Throughout her childhood, he was often in rehab centers and hospitals due to his ongoing drug addiction.
 When Snyder was 12, her parents separated due to her father's extramarital affair; their divorce was finalized in January 1997.

-In 1993, Snyder's uncle Rich flew to Northern California to see her in a school play; the following day, he attended the opening of In-N-Out store No. 93 in Fresno, California.
+In 1993, Snyder's uncle Rich flew to Northern California to see her in a school play.
+The following day, he attended the opening of In-N-Out store No. 93 in Fresno, California.
 On his return home, he died in a plane crash.
 In 1999, Snyder's father died of congestive heart failure as a result of his excessive prescription drug use.

 Snyder graduated from Shingletown Christian Academy, a private high school that her parents helped found, before relocating to Southern California with her first husband.

-In the early 2000s, Snyder took auto mechanics, engine performance, and diagnostics classes at Citrus College, her local community college, where she was one of the few women who received high grades.
+In the early 2000s, Snyder took auto mechanics, engine performance, and diagnostics classes at Citrus College, her local community college.